Voice-Over: Zineb Sedira

 May 8, 2021 - Jan 30, 2022

-is a French American international independent curator, scholar, and critic based in San Francisco and Paris.
-She has been curating for over 25 years as an advocate for under recognized artists for such institutions as the San Francisco Museum of Modern Art, the Centre Pompidou Paris, and LACMA as well as galleries and artist spaces throughout the world.
-Her work has gained international critical recognition most recently with Baya: Women of Algiers at the Grey Art Gallery NYU 2018.
+Natasha Boas is a French American international independent curator, scholar, and critic based in San Francisco and Paris.
+She has been curating for over 25 years as an advocate for under-recognized artists for such institutions as the San Francisco Museum of Modern Art, the Centre Pompidou Paris, and LACMA as well as galleries and artist spaces throughout the world.
+Her work has gained international critical recognition, most recently with Baya: Women of Algiers at the Grey Art Gallery NYU 2018.
 Dr. Boas views curating as a form of problem solving, a way to work through art-historical challenges posed by certain art and artists.
-She currently has a particular investment in understanding and presenting works by transnational women artists and makes useful connections within the broader, newly reconstructed, narrative of Western Art history.
+She currently has a particular investment in understanding and presenting works by transnational women artists and makes useful connections within the broader, newly reconstructed, narrative of Western art history.

 Related Press Releases

 Zineb Sedira in the press